Local Admin Accounts Management:

 In the previous two parts (part 1 and part 2), we dealt with the importance of local admin accounts, the associated security risks, the need for managing them properly, and the risk mitigation strategies.
 In this part, let us analyze the pros and cons of eliminating local admin rights altogether.

-One of the most effective approaches to reducing risks is eliminating the local admin accounts altogether and making everyone a standard user.
+One of the most effective approaches to reducing risks is eliminating the local admin rights altogether and making everyone a standard user.
 But this approach leads to the introduction of the ‘request-approval’ concept, which is inefficient.
 Employees might have to wait for permissions resulting in delays, productivity loss, and frustrations.
+On the other hand, the IT helpdesk might get choked with innumerous requests and again lead to frustration.

-This leads to the pertinent question: Is there a way to eliminate local admin accounts, overcome these hurdles and make the process seamless?
+This leads to the pertinent question: Is there a way to eliminate local admin rights, overcome these hurdles and make the process seamless?

 Yes, absolutely!